alcunha/geo_prior_tf/README.md

 This is an unofficial TensorFlow implementation of [Presence-Only Geographical Priors for Fine-Grained Image Classification](https://arxiv.org/abs/1906.05272)

+Currently, we have only implemented the object branch and its respective loss.

 ### Requirements

 Prepare an environment with python=3.8, tensorflow=2.3.1.